8hcraft/Botanica-project/Botanica Project description.md

 Every Age of the Tree have it's own graphical design.

-?Do we set up party channeling spendings on Jubilee?
+!?Do we set up party channeling spendings on Jubilee?!

 E) **Shake the Tree** button: